lagerdata/lager-cli/docs/source/quickstart.rst

     ➜  ~ lager gateway hello
     Hello, world!
 Your gateway is connected.

 If you get the "Hello, world!" message, that means your gateway is connected and ready to receive commands!
-Now let's :ref:`connect to your Device Under Test<connecting>`.
+If you have more than one gateway, you can use the ``--gateway <name>`` flag e.g. ``lager gateway hello --gateway elegant-eagle``.
+Otherwise, if you only have one gateway, the command will automatically use that one.
+Now, let's :ref:`connect to your Device Under Test<connecting>`.